Sarah’s Voter Engagement Message

 CURRENT AND UPCOMING EVENTS:

-*Our next VEC meeting will be held on Thursday, 1p, 2/5/2026, on Zoom.
+*Our next VEC meeting will be held on Thursday, 3/5/2026 at 1p, on Zoom.
 I will be sending the zoom link and agenda shortly before that.
-In our upcoming VEC meeting, we will continue to refine our direction into boycotts, buycotts, and distribution lists.
-We’ll hear reports from those of us doing research on the targeted companies.

 Our biggest fear is that we are powerful beyond measure.